Storyboard[Part 01]

 Automata

-The next player was made in Spain but was largely overshadowed by household names in the West.
-Nikola Tesla and Leonardo Torres Quevedo respectively introduced the world to remote control capabilities with a toy boat at the turn of the 20th century.
-Quevedo's vessel introduced the world to the most advanced remote control technology it had seen.
-His remote controls and interconnected transportation systems were foundational, but not popular enough to have his surname commemorated on automobiles a century later.
-In the 21st century, a man behind interconnected transportation systems and advanced remote control capabilities makes him the richest person in the world.
-When Elon Musk's company Neuralink introduced the world to the most advanced remote control technology it has seen, they happened to use the same game initially computerized by Leonardo Torres Quevedo.
-El Ajedrecista(The Chess Player) built in 1912, was the first electromechanical machine able to play an endgame of chess (and win every time), making Quevedo the rightful father of the first computer game.
-This chess-playing machine wasn't an illusionary hoax or theoretical plan, it was real, enough to intrigue established scientists.
-A professor from MIT who formed the field of “Cybernetics” (and now known as “The Father of Automation”) eventually came out to play against Quevedo's chess machine in 1951.
+Quevedo’s controls and interconnected transportation systems were foundational, but not iconic enough to have his surname commemorated on automobiles a century later.
+In the 21st century, his same endeavors result in the richest person in the world.
+When Elon Musk's company Neuralink introduced the world to the most advanced remote control technology it has seen, they happened to demonstrate it using the same game initially computerized by Quevedo.
+In 1912, Quevedo built “El Ajedrecista” (Spanish for “The Chess Player”).
+El Ajedrecista was the first machine able to play an endgame of chess (and win every time).
+This was the first electromechanical game-playing machine, making Quevedo a worthy consideration as the father of the first computer game.
+This chess-playing automaton wasn't an illusionary hoax or theoretical plan, it was real, enough to intrigue established scientists.
+A professor from MIT who founded the field of “Cybernetics” (and now known as “The Father of Automation”) eventually came out to play against Quevedo's chess machine in 1951.
 Academia was following close behind, with many sensing paternal opportunities.
 A player named Claude Shannon gathered with a few colleagues in the summer of 1956 to coin an official term separate from the previously popularized “Automata” or “Cybernetics”.
 They came up with “Artificial Intelligence”.

 Digital Paternity